MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

 ---
 title: "Debugging tips for absolute beginners"
-description: "If you are debugging for the first time, learn a few tips to help you debug applications with Visual Studio" ms.custom: "" ms.date: "03/27/2018" ms.technology: "vs-ide-debug" ms.topic: "conceptual"
+description: "If you are debugging for the first time, learn a few principles to help you debug applications with Visual Studio" ms.custom: "" ms.date: "06/18/2018" ms.technology: "vs-ide-debug" ms.topic: "conceptual"
 helpviewer_keywords: